elixir-inspector/ref_inspector/README.md

 If you want to download the database files using your application you can directly call `RefInspector.Downloader.download/0`.

+When using both the mix task and a default remote configuration an informational README is placed next to the downloaded file(s).

 ### Configuration

 Add the referer database you want to use to your project configuration: